-ANALOG/DIGITAL has both a digital display and hands of a conventional analog watch.
+ANALOG/DIGITAL WATCH has both a digital display and hands of a conventional analog watch.

-ANGLAGE angling of plate and bridge edges.
+ANGLAGE angled finish of plate and bridge edges.
 It is used to finish the movement, as well as to eliminate sharp corners that would otherwise be damaged while the watch is working.
 It also reduces the amount of debris that can fall into the movement and disturb function.